gbgabiola/100DaysOfCode/r1-log.md

 ## Day 7: June 08, Friday
 **Today's Progress**: Finished the lecture 2 and pset2 in CS50.
 Deep dive even more with the concepts of programming using C. C language is really hard, but I think getting the basic concepts of programming in this language is giving you a better understanding of the general concepts.

+## Day 8: June 9 Saturday
+**Today's Progress**: Not much coding today, just went in FCC challenges and finished the Applied Accessibility track.